04spud/odin-recipes/README.md

 - Git Basics
 - HTML Elements and Tags
 - HTML Boilerplate
-- HTML working with Text and Listsß ß
+- HTML working with Text and Lists